demanuel/NewsUP/README.md

 The most basic way to run it (please check the options section) is:
 $ perl newsup.pl -file my_file -con 2 -news alt.binaries.test

+If you have a nfo file:
+$ perl newsup.pl -file my_file -con 2 -news alt.binaries.test -nfo nfo_file

 # Advanced